Cardiophenomenology of the stress anticipation experience

 Status: Ongoing (data analysis)

 Funding: Cogito Foundation (Switzerland)

-Previous research introduced a notion of cardiophenomenology, a modification of neurophenomenological paradigm by using peripheral physiological and cardiac measures for synchronization with subjective lived experience.
+Previous research introduced a notion of cardiophenomenology, a modification of the neurophenomenological paradigm by using peripheral physiological and cardiac measures for synchronization with subjective lived experience.
 In this project, we use the neurophenomenological paradigm at the cardio-vascular level by analyzing the experience of anticipatory stress from the first person (short micro-phenomenological interviews) and third person (continuous measurement of changes in the sympathetic and parasympathetic activity of the autonomic nervous system).
-A combined analysis of fluctuations in the pre-ejection period, vagal control on one side, and subjective affective-corporal experience on the other provide a deeper understanding of the dynamic unravelling of stress anticipation.
+A combined analysis of fluctuations in the pre-ejection period, vagal control on one side, and subjective affective-corporal experience on the other provide a deeper understanding of the dynamic unraveling of stress anticipation.